davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 It should be a given these days, but it's worth mentioning anyway that the website should be [responsive](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/) so it will display appropriately, whatever the size of the users' screens.

 ##### Performance
 No one likes waiting for a web page to load, and if it takes too long, users will bail.
 If a user is on a narrow bandwidth or a high latency connection then any performance problems are exacerbated.
-Data costs vary across the world, and we don't want it to cost more than necessary to read our content.
-Performance was considered throughout the build, using ideas of a performance budget, techniques such as responsive images, not using a library unless we needed it, and allowing for HTTP/2 serving of smaller resources (more details later [ - LINK!]).
+Data costs vary across the world, and we don't want it to cost more in data charges than necessary to read our content.
+Performance was considered throughout the build, using ideas of a performance budget, techniques such as responsive images, not using a library unless we needed it, and allowing for the HTTP/2 serving of smaller resources.

 ##### Accessible
 It's not just best practice, but a legal requirement to make sure that the site is accessible to read and use.
-We tested each pattern's accessibility as we went along.
+We would test each pattern's accessibility as part of building it.

 #### Maintain the value of the pattern library
-The pattern library defines the design patterns to use across the site.
+One of the aims of a pattern library is to be the canonical source of truth for the design and front end implementation of all the design patterns across a site.
 This is great at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or is difficult to do so in a way that retains the philosophy of the design system.

 Even if they're reasonably easy to update, they often become susceptible to 'pattern rot' over time.
 Pattern rot is what can easily happen when it requires a developer to make the change to the pattern library, and apply it to the website codebase as two separate actions.
 Perhaps there's an urgent change to be made, and the developer feels that although the pattern library _should_ be updated first and then ported to the site, it's most important to get the change onto the site, and so the site is updated, and perhaps the developer doesn't quite get round to updating the pattern library later afterall.
 It's easily done: everyone's busy...
-The problem is that once the site and the pattern library have diverged, the value of having a pattern library is substantially reduced: you can no  longer have complete confidence that what you see in the pattern library is what you get on the site, and so a lot of the work that went into building it becomes lost.
+The problem is that once the site and the pattern library have diverged, the value of having a pattern library is substantially reduced: it is no longer the canonical source of truth, so you can no  longer have complete confidence that what you see in the pattern library is what you get on the site, and so a lot of the work that went into building it becomes lost.

 So to retain the value of the pattern library, it must: